Information for New Parents

 The courses that your student signs up for will depend on a number of factors, including high school preparation and major and career goals.
 All students will sign up for either our Liberal Studies First Year program (LSFY 101) or a parallel Honors class (see the link below for details).

 If you are concerned about the academic transition to college for your student, you might talk with him or her about our "Introduction to College Discourse" class.
 This one-on-one course requires a student to meet once a week with a faculty tutor in our Reading/Writing Center and once a week with a student tutor.
-The aim of the course is to help students (mostly first-year students) learn to navigate the college environment, and the course covers topics ranging from time-management to test preparation to writing skills.
+The aim of the course is to help students (mostly first-year students) learn to navigate the college environment, and the course covers topics ranging from time-management and test preparation to writing skills.
 It's not for every student, but if your son or daughter is very anxious about college academics or has struggled in the past, particularly with writing or reading comprehension, "ENGL 111" (as we call it) might be helpful.
 Please contact the Director of First Year Advising, Mary Windeknecht, if you have questions or are interested in the class (309-794-8290).